Two Lost Worlds

-Two Lost Worlds is a 1951 science fiction/adventure film directed by Norman Dawn and starring James Arness and Laura Elliott.
+Two Lost Worlds is a 1951 science fiction/adventure film directed by Norman Dawn and starring James Arness and Kasey Rogers.
 The film was produced independently by Boris Petroff (dba Sterling Productions Inc.) from his original story.
 The film was scripted by Phyllis Parker (with later, added scenes written by Tom Hubbard and voice-over narrative by Bill Shaw), and distributed by Eagle-Lion Classics Inc., with a 1952 reissue by Classic Pictures Inc.

 Plot

-The year is 1830.
-The American clipper ship, the Hamilton Queen, is attacked by pirates in the New Hebrides (present day Vanuatu).
-The ship's mate Kirk Hamilton is wounded and heads to Queensland, Australia for medical treatment.
-While at the hospital, he meets and falls in love with Elaine Jeffries (Rogers), the fiancée of Martin Shannon a rancher.
-A romantic rivalry develops and the pirates, who attacked Kirk and his ship kidnap her along with her friend, Nancy Holden.
+On August 16, 1830 the American clipper ship Hamilton Queen, sails from Salem bound for the East Indies.
+The ship is attacked by pirates in the New Hebrides and the ship's mate, Kirk Hamilton (Arness), is wounded in the leg.
+The clipper outruns the pirate ship and Captain Tallman (Tom Monroe) heads to Queensland, Australia so that Kirk can get medical treatment.

+While convalescing, Kirk meets and falls in love with Elaine Jeffries (Rogers), the fiancée of a rancher, Martin Shannon (Bill Kennedy).
+A romantic rivalry develops and the pirates who attacked Kirk and his ship kidnap Elaine along with her friend, Nancy Holden (Jane Harlan).
 Kirk and Shannon pursue the pirates and they soon wind up on a volcanic island inhabited by dinosaurs.